andorthehood/mindrepo/projects/unsorted/2024-02-12-internet-image-archive-readme.md

 - **2023 - 2024:** This is when AI-generated images started becoming very good.
 They could still be identified if you looked at the backgrounds or counted fingers, but with enough editing, they could pass as real.
 I can't say with 100% confidence that there are no AI-generated images in this folder.
 - **2025 - :** By 2025, distinguishing AI-generated images became much harder.
 Some were nearly indistinguishable from real ones, though getting photorealistic results still required a lot of tweaking.
 I did my best to filter them out, but at this point, the line between real and synthetic had become very thin.

+## Editing vs generative AI

+Many images in this archive were edited using analog or digital techniques (cropping, color grading, retouching, collage, scanning, darkroom work, compositing).
+Editing is not the same as generative AI.
+Photo and image editing existed long before modern generative AI systems.

+Already in 2025, some people mislabel classically edited photos as “AI-generated.”
+I expect this confusion to increase in the future.

 ## Note on ethics and preservation

 The original creators of these images did not consent to me storing or archiving their work.
 In some cases, I downloaded images despite websites actively trying to prevent it.
 I understand that this raises ethical concerns, but my motivation has always been preservation.
 Over the years, platforms have purged content, shut down, or pushed users out, causing countless images disappearing forever: